In Your Community » Pierce » Construction Projects »

 Central Pierce-Alderton 115 kV transmission reliability improvement project

 PSE is working to improve electric service reliability for approximately 24,000 customers in the Bonney Lake, Orting and central Pierce County areas.
 Currently, the local electric system is prone to power outages due to limited capacity and redundancy.
-With 17 outages in the past five years, it is one of the top five least reliable electric systems in PSE’s service territory, and outages can affect large numbers of customers.
+With 17 outages in the past five years, it is one of the top five least reliable electric systems in PSE’s service territory.

-To strengthen the current system and improve electric service reliability for our customers, we plan to construct three new 115 kilovolt transmission lines from points along the existing transmission system to the Alderton substation (14450Old Military Road, Puyallup).
+To strengthen the current system and improve electric service reliability for our customers, we plan to construct three new 115 kilovolt transmission lines from points along the existing transmission system to the Alderton substation in Puyallup.
 The lines will be constructed in two phases:

-- Phase 1: Construct one 115 kV transmission line along four miles of an existing water main corridor.
-The line will run from an interconnection point on an existing 115 kV line approximately 1,000 feet west of our existing Rhodes Lake substation (19650 Rhodes Lake Road, Bonney Lake) to Alderton substation (see map).
+- Phase 1: Constructed one 115 kV transmission line along four miles of an existing water main corridor.
+The line runs from an interconnection point on an existing 115 kV line approximately 1,000 feet west of our existing Rhodes Lake substation in Bonney Lake to the Alderton substation.

 - Phase 2: Construct two 115 kV transmission lines along 3.2 miles of an existing regional utility corridor.
-The two parallel lines will run from an interconnection point on an existing 115 kV line at Myers Road East near Highway 410 to Alderton substation (see map).
+The two parallel lines will run from the Alderton substation to an interconnection point on an existing 115 kV line at Myers Rd E near Highway 410.
+See the project map for reference.

 What is a transmission line?

 Transmission lines are key elements in the electrical distribution system.
 These lines safely transport high voltage electricity from power generation sources like dams and wind generating facilities to substations in local communities.
 Transmission normally takes place at voltages of 55 kV and higher.

 What is a substation?